 Currently, there are no ARP-sponsored load management programs in place.
 However, beginning in 2009, some ARP Participants established load management programs for certain customers, such as those with standby generation, for the discreet use by the ARP Participant, not FMPA or the ARP's Balancing Authority.
-However, FMPA tracks the effects of these load management programs and accounts for them appropriately in the load forecast and planning process, again, pursuant to NERC Reliability Standards for load and demand modeling.
+FMPA has been tracking the effects of these load management programs and has been accounting for them appropriately in the planning process, and in the load forecast by adding back the load pursuant to NERC Reliability Standards for load and demand modeling.
+Effective October 1, 2014 however, the ARP Executive Committee approved a policy that members would not engage in intermittent voltage reduction measures or deploy ARP Participant owned emergency generation as a way to intentionally reduce their load during the ARP coincident peak hour in an effort to pass ARP costs to other ARP Participants.
+In addition, after September 30, 2015 ARP Participants will not be allowed to deploy customer emergency generation for this purpose.